josh26turner/UoB-Library-App/docs/overview.md

 1. API connection
 1. GUI and overall system

-University of Bristol Library Services

-Mobile apps projects

 University of Bristol Library Services comprises 9 libraries and 4 study centres.
 We operate across the print and digital environments, with a print book collection of approximately 1 million titles and an equally large volume of digital content.
 Library Services supports all students and staff at the University of Bristol.

-Key central library services are managed by a library management system.
-This is currently being replaced with a new library services platform which will go live in January 2019.
-This new service, WorldShare Management Services (WMS) will be supplied as a software as a service solution by the supplier OCLC.
 WMS will also provide a new discovery service to find, locate and access all library materials, both print and digital.
 This will replace the current Library Search service.

-The following are some of the mobile apps that we are keen to develop.
-We would welcome the opportunity to work with University of Bristol students to develop these.
-We believe that this would be both an excellent learning experience for students but would also allow Library Services to work in the co-design of future service offerings.

 1. Mobile self-issue app
     The aim is to develop a mobile app that would allow library users to issue print materials to themselves via their mobile device.
 This would take advantage of technologies available by the library and by mobile phone manufacturers.